-The High School and Beyond (HS&B) Midlife Follow-up Study followed-up the members of the High School and Beyond (HS&B) sophomore and senior panels.
-The original study was sponsored by the National Center for Education Statistics (NCES) as a part of their Secondary Longitudinal Studies Program.
-The sample is nationally representative of high school sophomores (N=14,825) and seniors (N=11,995) in 1980.
+The High School and Beyond (HS&B) Midlife Follow-up Study re-interviewed the members of the High School and Beyond (HS&B) sophomore and senior panels.
+The study was originally sponsored by the National Center for Education Statistics (NCES) as a part of their Secondary Longitudinal Studies Program.
+The sample is nationally representative of high school sophomores (N~14,830) and seniors (N~12,000) in 1980.
 Sample members were first interviewed in 1980 and were re-contacted in 1982, 1984, 1986, and 1992 (sophomores only).
 HS&B collected rich information on educational experiences and schooling, cognitive and non-cognitive skills, family socioeconomic origins, health, early life careers and family formation.

-In 2013, researchers at the University of Texas at Austin, the University of Minnesota, and the University of Wisconsin began the midlife follow-up study of HS&B sample members.
-During 2014-2015, the sample members were surveyed and data collected by NORC at the University of Chicago.
-These data are scheduled to become available through the NCES Restricted-Use Data Licenses later in 2017.
-The main purpose of the study is to understand the long-term effects of education on midlife outcomes.
-Information gathered from the sample members in high school and the early adult years can be coupled with current information about cognitive and non-cognitive skills, work and occupations, health, family roles, and retirement planning to provide researchers with a robust data resource for studying the foundational pillars of older Americans’ labor force participation decisions and health in midlife.
+Researchers at the University of Texas at Austin, the University of Minnesota, and the University of Wisconsin initiated the midlife follow-up study of HS&B sample members.
+Sample members were located, contacted, and re-interviewed by NORC at the University of Chicago.
+These data will be available through the NCES Restricted-Use Data Licenses soon.
+The main purpose of the study is to understand the long-term effects of education on midlife work and health outcomes.
+Information gathered from the sample members in high school and the early adult years can be coupled with recently collected information about cognitive and non-cognitive skills, work and occupations, health, family roles, and retirement planning to provide researchers with a robust data resource for studying the foundational pillars of older Americans’ labor force participation decisions and health in midlife.

 The midlife follow-up study is funded by the Alfred P. Sloan Foundation, the National Science Foundation, the U.S Department of Education Institute of Education Sciences (IES), the National Institutes of Health / National Institute on Aging, and the Spencer Foundation.
-For more details on our funding, please go to our Funders page.
+For more details on our funding, please go to the Funders page.